MwangeLee/levinMwangePhotography/README.md

 # levinMwangePhotography
 levinMwangePhotography is a minimal, thoughtfully designed single page website , and serves as the perfect showcase for a professional photographer.
+It shows his works plus his members

 # languages used
 This project was developed with Html and Css.